Skip to main content

 Moss Beach Tide Pools

 Look for sea urchins, anemones, hermit crabs, and numerous other sea critters at this coveted Northern California tide pool hot spot.
-And if you think this beautiful beach looks familiar but can’t put your finger on it, you might recognize it from the opening scene of Memoirs of a Geisha—several scenes were filmed at the bluffs, directly overlooking the beautiful reserve.
+If you think this beautiful beach looks familiar but can’t put your finger on it, you might recognize it from the opening scene of Memoirs of a Geisha—several scenes were filmed at the bluffs, directly overlooking the beautiful reserve.

 Pacifica Tide Pools

-Also known as Linda Mar State Beach, this beautiful coastal destination is a top kid-friendly California tide pooling spot with a rich habitat.
+Also known as Linda Mar State Beach, this beautiful coastal destination is a top kid-friendly California tide-pooling spot with a rich habitat.
 Head to the southernmost part of the beach to encounter isolated rock pools home to different kinds of crabs and sea anemones.

 Besides awesome tide pooling, Pacifica State Beach is also a favorite destination among surfers, especially those who are just starting out.
 Chase NorCal swells, hone your surf skills, and go tide pooling all in one day at this top San Francisco Bay Area beach.
 If you visit during the warmer months, watch out for the pesky migrating jellyfish—they sting.